RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 #### High Road against Fox News / Clickbait

-Nothing has prevented people from creating a non-clickbait subreddit / link aggreagtor / Lemmy site or Wikinews (WikiTribune?) except addiction to the whole marketing advertising complex.
+Nothing has prevented people from creating a non-clickbait subreddit / link aggregator / Lemmy site or Wikinews (WikiTribune?) except addiction to the whole marketing advertising complex.
 Sure it takes labor, but 10 people doing it would save millions of people having headaches of the whole clickbait news business.

 &nbsp;